debsubdavis/hydropho-natics/poc/vggish/README.md

 This README contains information to run the test VGGish implementation

 ## About
-For the initial POC we wanted to test the clusters produced for existing known sounds in wav files.
-By comparing the inter-cluster and intra-cluster similarity we can get a sense of the goodness of clustering.
-We can also visually see how the clusters look together.
-Potential limitations of this method include: the potentially small number of observations available per sound-type, the reduction from 128 dimensions (number of dimensions created from the embedding) to 2 or 3 dimensions may not accurately reflect the distance of the clusters in space.
+For the initial POC we wanted to create embeddings for some test wav files and examine the PCA-reduced clusters visually.

+Limitations and concerns include: small number of observations available per sound-type (e.g., lots of "dead sound" time), the reduction from 128 dimensions (number of dimensions created from the embedding) to 2 or 3 dimensions may not accurately reflect the distance of the clusters in space, model training data may not port well to hydrophone sounds.

 ## Steps to Reproduce Analysis